AllenInstitute/AllenSDK/doc_template/install.rst

 It is maintained by the `Allen Institute for Brain Science <http://www.alleninstitute.org/>`_.

 ..
 ATTENTION::
-    We are dropping Python 2 support.
+    As of October 2019, we have dropped Python 2 support.
 The Allen SDK is developed and tested with Python 3.6 and 3.7.
 We do not guarantee consistent behavior with other Python versions.

 Quick Start Using Anaconda